A Community Plan for Progress

 The school board on February 25 agreed to share the draft framework with the community for feedback.
-Here is that presentation (PDF).
-The district hosted five forums: two for high school students, one for teachers and staff, and two open to the community.
-In addition, the district invited feedback via an online survey.
+The district hosted five forums and invited feedback via an online survey.
 On March 25, GSG shared highlights of that feedback and a revised Strategic Plan Framework incorporating the community input.

-Next, Greenway trained district Strategy Team leaders for each of the five themes.
-They worked with their teams for eight weeks to brainstorm ideas around objectives and initiatives, reaching out to experts and stakeholder groups for additional input throughout the process.
-The Strategy Teams also shared their progress with the ELT on April 11, 2019.
+GSG then trained district Strategy Team leaders for each of the five themes.
+They worked with teams for eight weeks to brainstorm ideas around objectives and initiatives, reaching out to experts and stakeholder groups for additional input throughout the process.
+The Strategy Teams shared their progress with the ELT on April 11, 2019.
 The draft objectives also were shared with principals and staff, the district’s Equity Advisory Council, District Equity Leadership Team Advisory, and District Site Council committees.

-Greenway again shared the draft Strategic Plan Framework, including objectives and initiatives, with the school board on May 13, 2019.
-Here is that presentation.
+GSG again shared the draft Strategic Plan Framework, including objectives and initiatives, with the school board on May 13, 2019.
 Following board consensus to move forward, Martha Greenway trained Action Team leaders.
-These staff members will work with teams throughout the months of May and June to develop action plans for the nine initiatives chosen by the Executive Leadership Team for phase-one implementation during the 2019-2020 school year.
-These nine initiatives include work around curriculum standards, instructional resources, student supports, instructional framework, teacher observation and feedback, adult connections with students, safety, climate and culture, data use in decision making, and resource allocation.
+These staff members continue to work with teams to develop action plans for the nine initiatives chosen by the ELT for phase-one implementation during the 2019-2020 school year.
+The nine initiatives include work around curriculum standards, instructional resources, student supports, instructional framework, teacher observation and feedback, adult connections with students, safety, climate and culture, data use in decision making, and resource allocation.